ebakunin/jQuery.visibilityFadeOut/README.md

 &lt;/html&gt;
 </pre>

 The &lt;h1&gt; element will fade out over 1 second when the page loads.
 Since it's using "visibility" styling the spacing of the elements on the page will not change.
-This would not be true if $.fadeIn() was used instead.
+This would not be true if $.fadeOut() was used instead.